isovalent/ebpf-docs/docs/linux/kfuncs/bpf_copy_from_user_str.md

 **Returns**

-0 on success, or a negative error code on failure.
+On success, the length of the `dst` string, including the trailing NULL character.
+On error, a negative value.
+If `dst__sz` is 0, then the return value will be 0.

 **Signature**